White Bean Soup with Italian Sausage, Zucchini, and Basil (Video)

 - Serve hot and wait for your guests to devour this, which they will!

-More Soups with White Beans:
+More Soup with White Beans:

-White Bean Soup with Ham and Rosemary
+- White Bean Soup with Ham

-Bean Soup with Ham and Chard
+- Slow Cooker Bean Soup with Ham, Spinach, and Thyme

 White Bean Soup with Italian Sausage, Zucchini, and Basil